-If the concern is raised via a third party, the headteacher will collect evidence where necessary by speaking:
+The headteacher and DSL will collect evidence where necessary by speaking:

-- Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses
+- -Directly to the person who raised the concern, unless it has been raised anonymously - -To the individual involved and any witnesses

-The headteacher will use the information collected to categorise the type of behaviour and determine any further action, in line with the Staff Code of Conduct.
-The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.
+The headteacher will then use the information collected to categorise the type of behaviour and determine any further action, in line with the Staff Code of Conduct.
+The headteacher will be the ultimate decision-maker in respect of all low-level concerns, though they will collaborate with the DSL.